Introduction to MySQL Clustered Index

 How does Clustered Index work in MySQL?

-- Each database InnoDb table needs a clustered index basically it represents the Primary key that supports in data handlings like INSERT, UPDATE, SELECT and DELETE.
-Therefore, whenever a user states a PRIMARY Key in the database for an InnoDBtable, then MySQL practices the Primary key as MySQL clustered index.
+- Each database InnoDB table needs a clustered index.
+It represents the Primary key that supports data handling like INSERT, UPDATE, SELECT, and DELETE.
+Therefore, whenever a user states a PRIMARY Key in the InnoDBtable database, MySQL practices the Primary key as MySQL clustered index.

-- Suppose, in case the table does not contain any primary key for a specific table then, the MySQL will examine for the initial UNIQUE index which defines all the key columns specifies NOT NULL attribute and applies this UNIQUE index as MySQL Clustered index.
+- Suppose, in case, the table does not contain any primary key for a specific table.
+Then, MySQL will examine for the initial UNIQUE index, which defines all the key columns specifies the NOT NULL attribute, and applies this UNIQUE index as MySQL Clustered index.

-- Now, all the remaining indexes other than clustered index are defined as secondary indexes or non-clustered indexes.
-Each record in an InnoDB table in the secondary index consists the Primary key columns for the columns as well as rows stated in the non-clustered index.
+- Now, all the remaining indexes besides clustered indexes are defined as secondary or non-clustered indexes.
+Each record in an InnoDB table in the secondary index consists of the Primary key columns for the columns and rows stated in the non-clustered index.
 Hence, MySQL will use this primary key value in the clustered index for the row lookups.

-- Thus, it is essential that a short primary key is present otherwise when MySQL implements the secondary indexes then it will take more space.
-Usually in MySQL, a table column with the auto-increment integer attribute is defined for the primary key column.
+- Thus, a short primary key must be present; otherwise, when MySQL implements the secondary indexes, it will take more space.
+In MySQL, defining a table column with the auto-increment integer attribute for the primary key column is common.

-- A clustered index table is helpful to store indexes and data at the same time which is based on key values sorted in one direction.
-MySQL clustered index can use one or multiple column to create an index in a database table.
+- A clustered index table helps store indexes and data simultaneously based on key values sorted in one direction.
+It can use one or multiple columns to create an index in a database table.

 Benefits:

-- Using, MySQL Clustered Index, the cache hits are maximized and the page transfer is minimized.
+- By utilizing MySQL Clustered Index, cache hits can be maximized, and page transfers can be minimized.

-- MySQL Clustered index is an ultimate option for group or range with min, max as well as count queries.
+- It is the ultimate option for a group or range with min, max, and count queries.

-- In the beginning of the range, it implements a location mechanism to find an index entry.
+- At the beginning of the range, it implements a location mechanism to find an index entry.

-- Also, clustered index supports for fragmentation and other operations.
+- Also, clustered index supports fragmentation and other operations.

 Drawbacks: